paperbenni/paperbenni.github.io/content/posts/namecheap.md

 Side note, all other menu entries in the navbar also have hove-over menus, but do not have this problem.

+Everywhere I look there's low hanging fruit of problems to fix.

+Scrolling down to the footer makes the sidebar flicker and rapidly move up and down.

+They use images for icons.
+As in a rasterized image format.

+The arrow in their breadcrumbs component is not aligned properly, and also too small.

+Code blocks in their API docs have vertical misalignment and use multiple font sizes for some reason.
+Syntax highlighting on links is also broken.

-# They think you're stupid
+# They think you're smart but stupid

 Setting DNS records is hidden behind the "advanced settings" panel.
 This means they assume their UI can be used by anyone who is not a power user or knows what they are doing.
-The famous "casual DNS management user", a staple of all user stories and in persona testing.
-Who is able to put up with all the bugs in the UI, able to run their own website, but will get scared when presented with a list of DNS records.
-And who also thinks the most important feature which should be easily reachable is giving Namecheap more money.
+The famous "casual DNS management user", a staple of all user stories and persona testing meetings.
+Someone who is able to put up with all the bugs in the UI, able to run their own website, but will get scared when presented with a list of DNS records, and who also thinks the most important feature which should be easily reachable is giving Namecheap more money.

 # It's lacking features